allexstorm/newcaloriescounter/README.md

 If you choose normal weight loss option your daily needs for weight loss will be equal Basal Metabolic Rate minus 20%, If you choose fast weight loss option then your daily needs for weight loss will be equal Basal Metabolic Rate minus 40%.

+You can find it on google play here https://play.google.com/store/apps/details?id=com.alexandersamtsov.newcaloriescounter

 # Features:
  - using Mifflin - St Jeor formula to calculate your daily needs and needs for weight loss
  - choose product from the base, choose amount in gramm and you will get your product characteristics accordingly, click to add product to your day products list